Provably Efficient $Q$-learning with Function Approximation via Distribution Shift Error Checking Oracle: Related Work

 Recently, exploration algorithms are proposed for $Q$-learning with function approximation.
 Osband et al.~\cite{osband2016generalization}~ proposed a Thompson-sampling based method for the linear function class.
 Later works further generalized sampling-based algorithms to $Q$-functions with neural network parameterization~\cite{azizzadenesheli2018efficient,lipton2018bbq,fortunato2018noisy}.
 However, none of these works have polynomial sample complexity guarantees.
 Pazis and Parr~\cite{pazis2013pac} gave a nearest-neighbor-based algorithm for exploration in continuous state space.
 However, in general this type of algorithms has exponential dependence on the state dimension.

 The seminal work by Wen and Van Roy~\cite{wen2013efficient} proposed an algorithm, optimistic constraint propagation (OCP), which enjoys polynomial sample complexity bounds for a family of $Q$-function classes, including the linear function class as a special case.
 However, their algorithm can only deal with deterministic systems, i.e., both transition dynamics and rewards are deterministic.
-A line of recent papers study $Q$-learning in the general state-action metric space~\cite{yang2019learning,song2019efficient,zhu2019stochastic}.
+Li et al \cite{li2011knows} proposed a Q-learning algorithm which requires the Know-What-It-Knows oracle.
+However, it is in general unknown how to implement such oracle.
+A line of recent papers study $Q$-learning in the general state-action metric space~\cite{yang2019learning,song2019efficient}.
 However, due to the generality, the sample complexity has exponential dependence on the dimension.

 Finally, a recent series of work introduced \emph{contextual decision processes} (CDPs)~\cite{krishnamurthy2016pac,jiang2017contextual,dann2018polynomial,sun2018model,du2019provably} and developed algorithms with polynomial sample complexity guarantees.
 Our paper is not directly comparable with these results, since they can deal with general function classes.
 In some cases, the function approximation is even not for the $Q$-function, but for modeling the map from the observed state to hidden states~\cite{du2019provably}.
 The result in \cite{jiang2017contextual} also applies to our setting.
 However, their bound depends on both the function class complexity and a quantity called the Bellman rank.
 Conceptually, since our bound does not depend on the Bellman rank, our result thus demonstrates that the function class complexity alone is enough for efficient learning.